DISPATCHHEALTH HIPAA NOTICE OF PRIVACY PRACTICES

 Payment: Your protected health information will be used and disclosed, as needed, to obtain payment for your health care services provided by us or by another provider.
 This may include certain activities that your health insurance plan may undertake before it approves or pays for the health care services we recommend for you such as: making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you for medical necessity, and undertaking utilization review activities.
 For example, obtaining approval for a home visit may require that we submit your protected health information to your health plan to obtain payment for your care.

 Health Care Operations: We may use or disclose, as needed, your protected health information in order to support the business activities of our practice.
-These activities include, but are not limited to, quality assessment activities, employee review activities, training of medical students, licensing, fundraising activities, and conducting or arranging for other business activities.
+These activities include, but are not limited to, quality assessment activities, employee review activities, training of medical students, licensing, and conducting or arranging for other business activities.
 For example, we use health information about you to manage your treatment and services and to contact you about appointments or test results.

 Other Permitted or Required Uses and Disclosures That May Be Made Without Your Authorization or Opportunity to Agree or Object.